wellenvogel/avnav-update-plugin/Readme.md

 - an own service that runs by default on port 8085. <br>
   This service provides the described functions.

-During installation the service `avnavupdater` is created any you can control it with systemctl.
+During installation the service `avnavupdater` is created and you can control it with systemctl.
 Additionally a sudo configuration is created that will allow the user to handle all the necessary package actions.
 If the user _pi_  is available on the system, the service will run with this user.
-Otherwise it will run with the user avnav (that is used by AvNav if you install it on a "bare" linux system - not on the rapberry).
+Otherwise it will run with the user avnav (that is used by AvNav if you install it on a "bare" linux system - not on the raspberry).

 If you need to change the configuration of the service, there is already a template for your changes being created at `/etc/systemd/system/avnavupdater.service.d/override.conf`.